Automorphic-Systems/led-network-iot/README.md

 # Questions For Further Research

-  1. Is separation between receiver and translator necessary?
+  1. Is separation between collector, translator, and recipe fully necessary?
   2. How does a translator know about the details of a topology?
   3. How will the network be described logically?
   4. What latency does horizontal scaling introduce as more and more nodes/controllers are attached to the system?